-The Annual Report on Form 10-K, covering the Company's fiscal year ended December 31, 2008 including audited financial statements, is enclosed herewith.
+The Annual Report on Form 10-K, covering the Company's fiscal year ended December 31, 2009 including audited financial statements, is enclosed herewith.
 The Annual Report on Form 10-K does not form any part of the material for solicitation of proxies.

-The Company will provide, without charge, a copy of its Annual Report on Form 10-K upon written request to Rick L. Wessel, the Chief Executive Officer and President at 690 East Lamar Boulevard, Suite 400, Arlington, Texas 76011.
+The Company's website can be accessed at www.firstcash.com, where a link to the Annual Report on Form 10-K is available on the Investor Relations page of the website.
+The Company will provide, without charge, a printed copy of its Annual Report on Form 10-K upon written request to R. Douglas Orr, Chief Financial Officer, at 690 East Lamar Boulevard, Suite 400, Arlington, Texas 76011.
 The Company will provide exhibits to its Annual Report on Form 10-K, upon payment of the reasonable expenses incurred by the Company in furnishing such exhibits.